 Our mining segment sells coal (metallurgical and steam), iron ore concentrate and coke.
 These commodities are traded in markets throughout the world and are influenced by various factors beyond our control, such as global economic cycles and economic growth rates.
-Prices of these products have varied significantly in the past and continue to be lower than their peaks in recent years due to soft demand.
+Prices of these products have varied significantly in the past and could vary significantly in the future.
+For example, in 2016, coal prices were highly volatile due to coal supply management policy in China which has caused a fall in production that has driven a rise in prices, despite demand dropping globally.
+After a sharp rise of coal prices in July-November 2016, Chinese government made some changes to the coal production policy allowing Chinese companies to produce more coal and prices started to decline.

 Our steel segment sells steel products, including semi-finished products, long products of a wide range of steel grades, carbon and stainless flat products, wire products, forgings and stampings and others, as well as ferrosilicon.
 Ferrosilicon is primarily used in the manufacture of steel and its market demand generally follows the cycles of the steel industry.
 The steel industry is highly cyclical in nature because the industries in which steel customers operate are subject to changes in general economic conditions.
 The demand for steel products thus generally correlates to macroeconomic fluctuations in the economies in which steel producers sell products, as well as in the global economy.
 The prices of steel products are influenced by many factors, including demand, worldwide production capacity, capacity-utilization rates, raw materials costs, exchange rates, trade barriers and improvements in steel-making processes.
-For example, starting from late 2015, steel market in China is experiencing turbulence as the steel prices collapse and demand is falling which is already hurt by economy slowdown.
 Steel prices have experienced, and in the future may experience, significant fluctuations as a result of these and other factors, many of which are beyond our control.
+For example, in 2015, steel market in China experienced turbulence as the steel prices collapsed and the demand decreased.
+Although the demand for steel in China has gradually started to recover through 2016 and the steel prices follow this trend, they remain volatile and far from the peak levels.

-Our power segment generates and supplies electricity.
+Our power segment generates and supplies power resources.
 Power demand in Russia depends on its consumption by the industrial sector.
-In Russia, the steel and mining industries are major consumers of power and declines in production by steel and mining companies impact demand for power.
+In Russia, the steel and mining industries are major consumers of power and the level of production of steel and mining companies impact demand for power.
 Market demand for the power produced by our power segment is affected by many of the same factors and cycles that affect our mining and metals businesses.
-As Russian regulated power prices for households and similar to it categories of consumers are set in rubles, if power prices are not increased steadily they may decline on a real dollar basis, particularly following the depreciation in the ruble, beginning in late 2014 and continuing through 2015 and beginning of 2016, and the higher levels of inflation at present.
-See "- Risks Relating to Our Financial Condition and Financial Reporting - Changes in the exchange rate of the ruble against the U.S. dollar and in interest rates may materially adversely affect our business, financial condition and results of operations."

 As a result of the 2008-2009 global economic crisis and the subsequent 2010-2011 global economic slowdown, the demand and prices for our products sharply declined.
-The continuing stagnation of the economy of the European region, the 2012-2015 economic slowdowns in the Asian region, primarily in China, as well as the existing uncertainty as to global economic recovery in the near future and international sanctions against Russia and Russian individuals or businesses may have adverse consequences for our customers and our business as a whole.
-See "- Risks Relating to the Russian Federation - The current political and economic crisis in Ukraine and related sanctions imposed by the United States and the European Union may have a material adverse effect on our business, liquidity and financial condition, as well as the value of our shares and ADSs."
-Global economic slowdown in 2015 was influenced by Chinese market.
-During 2015, Chinese economy showed a slowdown which led to Chinese stock market's crash in the summer of 2015 followed by a decline in general demand.
-In the face of declining demand and commodity prices on Chinese market, we have redirected a significant portion of the exported volume of coal and iron ore to the Russian market with higher margins, which helped to preserve the level of last year production.
-Starting from 2015 and further to 2016 steel market in China is facing problems as the steel prices collapse and demand, which is already hurt by economy slowdown, is falling further.
+The continuing stagnation of the economy of the European region, the 2012-2016 economic slowdowns in the Asian region, primarily in China, as well as the existing uncertainty as to global economic recovery in the near future and international sanctions against Russia and Russian individuals or businesses may have adverse consequences for our customers and our business as a whole.
+See "- Risks Relating to the Russian Federation - The political and economic crisis in Ukraine as well as other politically related disagreements and allegations between Russia and other countries and sanctions imposed as a result thereof by the United States and the European Union may have a material adverse effect on our business, liquidity and financial condition, as well as the trading market for and value of our shares and ADSs."